etn-ccis/blui-colors/ui/readme.md

 # PX Blue Colors

 This package contains PX Blue UI color definitions.
 These are intended for use as primary UI colors.

 It contains the following color defintions:

 ```
 blue / $pxb-blue
+black / $pxb-black
+gray / $pxb-gray
-lightBlue / $pxb-lightBlue
+white / $pxb-white
-green / $pxb-green
+darkBlack / $pxb-darkBlack
 red / $pxb-red
 orange / $pxb-orange
 gold / $pxb-gold
+yellow / $pxb-yellow
+green / $pxb-green
+lightBlue / $pxb-lightBlue
 purple / $pxb-purple
-black / $pxb-black
-gray / $pxb-gray
-yellow / $pxb-yellow
-white / $pxb-white
 ```

 These all have color definitions for the following values: 50, 100, 200, 300, 400, 500, 600, 700, 800, 900, A100, A200, A400, A700.

-> NOTE: the white palette does not have accent colors defined.
+> NOTE: the white and darkBlack palettes do not have accent colors defined.

 ## Installation

 Install with npm

 ```
 npm install --save @pxblue/colors
 ```

 or yarn

 ```
 yarn add @pxblue/colors
 ```

 ## Usage

 Incorporating these colors into your project is handled differently depending on the framework that you are using.

 ### Angular or Ionic

 ```
 // in styles.scss or your top-level sass file
 @import '~@pxblue/colors/palette.scss'